 A. A chip will be attached to all runner numbers.
 Timed race chip tracks your time starting and finish the race.
 Post-race time results will be available onsite after the race as well as published online for viewing.

 Q. How long is the race?

-A. The race is a 10K route, which is 6.2 miles.
-You may choose to walk or run.
-See the map of the route here
+A. The race is a 10K route, which is 6.2 miles, or a 5K route, which is 3.1 miles.
+You may choose to run 10 kilometers or walk or run 5 kilometers.

 Q. How can I become a volunteer?

 A. Please contact WPNA 103.1 FM at 773-654-5500 or firstname.lastname@example.org and let us know of your availability.
 We are looking especially for volunteers for the day of the race.